-In other words, switching to a vector representation of input I and a set of receptive fields W, the activity of the population of neurons can be written: s = W.I.
+In other words, switching to a vector representation of input I and a set of receptive fields W, the activity of the population of neurons can be written:

+s = W.I

-where again s and I are vectors, and W is a matrix. s= W.I describes how a set of effective weights (e.g. synaptic weights or "receptive field" weights) turns the image input I into a pattern of neural responses---a "neural image" s (equivalent to the notation, where now s=y, and x=I).
-Synthesizing image input It is useful to distinguish between 1) the weights $W_i(x, y)$ that analyze an image to produce a pattern of neural activity $s_i$ and 2) the "features", call them $A_i(x, y)$ that explain, generate, or synthesize an input I. Assume that an input image I(x,y) can be represented by a linear combination of "feature" or basis vectors consisting of the columns of A:
+where again s and I are vectors, and W is a matrix. s= W.I describes how a set of effective weights (e.g. synaptic weights or "receptive field" weights) turns the image input I into a pattern of neural responses-a "neural image" s (equivalent to the notation, where now s=y, and x=1).

+Synthesizing image input

+It is useful to distinguish between 1) the weights $W_i(x, y)$ that analyze an image to produce a pattern of neural activity s_i and 2) the "features", call them $A_i(x, y)$ that explain, generate, or synthesize an input I.

+Assume that an input image I(x,y) can be represented (synthesized) by a linear combination of a limited set of "features", $A_i(x,y)$: